JKorf/Bittrex.Net/README.md

 [Getting started](https://github.com/JKorf/Bittrex.Net/wiki/Getting-started)

 ## Release notes
+* Version 1.3.14 - 21 feb 2018
+	* Fix for Trade updates from websocket not containing Price/Rate

 * Version 1.3.13 - 20 feb 2018
 	* Fix for ExchangeDeltas update for a market being called for all subscriptions